hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 * Tears For Fears - opening synth; can hear higher frequency portion I hadn't heard before.
 Resonance in mix doesn't show up as boomy in reproduction; actually helps give the acoustic space more room.
 Hadn't noticed that before.
 Heard backup singers @ 2:00 I never noticed before.
 * RATM - Know Your Enemy: Enveloping sound due to wide stage left and right
 * Tell Yer Mama - Great sense of space in the recording; not overly bright like sometimes ~ 0:39 + (background sound fading in and out)
 * Wrapped Around Your Finger - Bass line is incredible.
-Can hear the vibrado of it and it actually has a tangible feel as it energizes the room
+Can hear the vibrato of it and it actually has a tangible feel as it energizes the room

 <br>
 <br>